 YouTube launched YouTube Gaming back in 2015 in an attempt to challenge Twitch.
 Even if this is a separate section of YouTube, but it merges well with regular YouTube content.
 YouTube gaming is now quite popular and total watch hours of gaming videos on YouTube increased by 46% in 2019.
 It will be even better in 2020.

 It is really easy to set up YouTube Gaming and start game streaming.
-It doesn’t matter if you play games on PC, console, or on a mobile phone.
+It doesn’t matter if you play games on a PC, console, or on a mobile phone.
 You can easily set up live streaming and start streaming your gameplay.
-You can start streaming 1080p from day one, unlike Twitch and Facebook that asks you to first get some views to get 1080p streaming ability.
+You can start streaming 1080p from day one, unlike Twitch and Facebook which asks you to first get some views to get 1080p streaming ability.

 If you know SEO and keyword optimization, you can quickly build an audience on YouTube.
-YouTube also lets you monetize your videos in the same way you do for regular videos.
+YouTube also lets you monetize your videos in the same way you do regular videos.
 You need to have at least 1,000 subscribers and 4,000 views to join the YouTube partner program.
-Then you can start earning by AdSense and YouTube Partner program.
+Then you can start earning by AdSense and YouTube Partner programs.
 YouTube also has a donation option where your followers can donate your money in the form of tips.

 That means monetization is easy on YouTube Gaming as compared to Twitch.

 Microsoft-owned Mixer is no more and Microsoft suggested all gamers join Facebook gaming.
 That has made Facebook gaming quite popular as it got several users from Mixer.